Sara980710/master_thesis/README.md

-# master_thesis
+# Master's thesis - Efficient Deep Learning in Space to Detect Illegal Fishing Vessels

-Detection of illeagal fishing using Satellite images and AIS
+Detection of illeagal fishing by using object detection on Satellite images to determine positions of vessels to compare to AIS-data.